T. Harry Williams

-Thomas Harry Williams (May 19, 1909 — July 8, 1979) was an American academic and author.
+Thomas Harry Williams (May 19, 1909 — July 8, 1979) was an American historian and author.
 For the majority of his academic career between the 1930s to 1970s, Williams taught history at Louisiana State University.
 While at LSU, Williams was a Boyd Professor of History from 1953 to 1979.
 Near the end of his tenure at LSU, the university created the T. Harry Williams Chair of American History.
-Additional academic institutes Williams taught at include extension schools, in Wisconsin and at the Municipal University of Omaha.
+He also taught at extension schools in Wisconsin and at the Municipal University of Omaha.

-As an author, Williams wrote biographical works between the 1940s to 1970s.
-For his works, Williams published multiple books on Abraham Lincoln and Rutherford B. Hayes.
+As an author, Williams wrote biographical works between the 1940s to 1970s, including multiple books on Abraham Lincoln and Rutherford B. Hayes.
 He also wrote about P. G. T. Beauregard, the American Civil War and Huey Long.
-In 1970, Williams won the Pulitzer Prize for Biography and the National Book Award in the History and Autobiography category with Huey Long.
-Apart from his books, Williams received a Guggenheim Fellowship in 1956.
+In 1970, Huey Long won the Pulitzer Prize for Biography and the National Book Award in the History and Autobiography category.
+Williams received a Guggenheim Fellowship in 1956.

 Early life and education

 Williams was born in Vinegar Hill, Illinois on May 19, 1909.
-During his childhood, Williams lived in the Hazel Green, Wisconsin area with his family after the death of his mother.
+He grew up in the Hazel Green, Wisconsin area with his family after the death of his mother.

 In the 1930s, Williams completed his post-secondary education at Platteville State Teachers College and the University of Wisconsin.

 Career

 Teaching

 During his studies at Wisconsin, Williams became an instructor in 1936.
 While teaching history for their extension schools, Williams was dismissed from his position at Wausau, Wisconsin in November 1936.
 After his dismissal, Williams said his comments about the Gettysburg Address and Abraham Lincoln were "misquoted and misrepresented".
-The following month, Williams was given back his position at Wausau.
+The following month, Williams' position at Wausau was restored.
 In between his extension tenures for Wisconsin, Williams briefly taught in West Virginia University.
 Williams remained with the extensions until he continued his instructive experience for the Municipal University of Omaha in 1938.
-He had also worked as an assistant professor for Omaha by the time he left in 1941.
+He was an assistant professor for Omaha by the time he left in 1941.

-In 1941, Williams began his experience at Louisiana State University as a history professor.
-While at Louisiana, Williams also taught about the Civil War.
+In 1941, Williams began at Louisiana State University (LSU) as a history professor.
+While there, Williams taught about the Civil War.
 He was named a Boyd professor for the university in 1953.
 Williams continued to hold the position of Boyd Professor of History for Louisiana State until 1979.
-That year, Williams ended his tenure with Louisiana State in May 1979.
+In May of that year, Williams ended his tenure with LSU.

 Outside of the United States, Williams worked in England from 1966 to 1967.
-While with the University of Oxford, Williams worked as Harmsworth Professor of American History.
+While with the University of Oxford, Williams was Harmsworth Professor of American History.